Vietnam.vn - Nền tảng quảng bá Việt Nam

 Speaking from Jerusalem, Jonathan Crickx, the communications director for the United Nations Children's Fund (UNICEF) in Palestine, said the figure represented 1 percent of the 1.7 million people displaced in Gaza.
 The total population in the area is about 2.3 million.

-“Behind every statistic is a child facing this terrible new reality,” he stressed.
+“Behind every one of those statistics is a child facing this terrible new reality,” he stressed.

-Due to lack of food, water and shelter, families are unable to care for additional children.
+Due to lack of food, water and shelter, families are unable to take care of additional children.
 The mental health of Palestinian children is severely affected.
 Many show signs of extreme anxiety, loss of appetite, insomnia and panic attacks whenever they hear bombs exploding.

-UNICEF now estimates that nearly all children in Gaza, more than 1 million, need mental health support, the UN official noted.
-The only way to provide mental health and psychosocial support on a large scale is for Hamas and Israel to reach a ceasefire.
+The UN official noted that UNICEF now estimates that nearly all children in Gaza, or more than 1 million, need mental health support.
+The only way to provide mental health and psychosocial support on a large scale is if Hamas and Israel reach a ceasefire.

 Source